-Transfer Your Credit History to the U.S.
+New: Transfer Your Credit History to the U.S.

 Here’s the good news: recent innovations in financial technology and compliance make the process of establishing yourself in the States much less difficult than it used to be.
 Nova Credit’s technology connects to the top global consumer credit bureaus internationally to bring your credit to the U.S. We call this the Credit Passport®.

 Essentially we move credit reports from countries like Australia, Brazil, Canada, China, India, Mexico, South Korea, the U.K. and other countries into equivalent reports for U.S. lenders.
 That way, you can use your international credit file to apply for U.S. loans, apartments, and more.
 Effectively, Nova Credit serves as an enabler to “yes”, and lenders are able to serve a new customer segment - you!

 How to Apply for Credit Cards Using Nova Credit

 Nova Credit's partners accept foreign credit histories and incorporate Nova Credit directly into their application process.
 Interacting with Nova Credit’s technology is simple.
 Within the application, you will be directed to NovaConnect, an interface where we help you access your credit report in the credit bureau from your prior home country.
 Nova Credit then takes on the task of translating and transferring your international credit data to businesses to get you the credit you’ve earned.
 Nova Credit is free to applicants when applying for credit cards, as we charge our business partners for our service!